-We are glad to supply replacement parts.
+We are glad to supply replacement parts throughout the 8 year expected life of the product.
 Although Rifton makes every effort to supply correct parts and instructions for repairing or refurbishing your equipment, you are responsible to make sure that the repairs or modifications are correctly and safely completed.